 The Memorial Garden honours local hero, Major Frank Foley.
 Major Foley was the subject of a book written by the Bletchley Park author Michael Smith entitled ‘Foley, the Spy who saved the lives of more than 10,000 Jews from the Holocaust’.
 Major Foley was born at 7 Walrow Terrace, Highbridge in November 1884 and went to the local school.

 The Railway Heritage Group is an active community group concerned with the installation of historic artefacts around the site of the former Somerset & Dorset Railway line between Highbridge and Burnham.
-You will see numerous artefacts throughout the towns and, on Great Station Approach, the Town Council manages a replica signal box, donated by the group and available to hire.
+You will see numerous artefacts throughout the towns and, on Great Station Approach, the Town Council manages a replica signal box that was donated by the group and available to hire.

 Boating and Sailing